soumyadip1997/qepsilon/README.md

 **LDDT**

-Since for LDDT we are using the same targets as DeepUMQA(https://academic.oup.com/bioinformatics/article/38/7/1895/6520805)
+Since for LDDT we are using the same targets as DeepUMQA(https://academic.oup.com/bioinformatics/article/38/7/1895/6520805) we are going to use Train_LDDT.npy,Val_LDDT.npy  as the training and validation set  and Test_CASP13_LDDT.npy and Test_CASP14_LDDT.npy as the test set.

 # Alternative: Downloading the preprocessed data and using the already prepared Train-Val-Test File